Ukraine 'paid Trump lawyer for talks'

 The report says that an "element of the understanding" between Poroshenko and Trump was that Ukraine agreed to import US coal and signed a $1bn contract for American-made diesel trains.

-Ukraine has its own locomotive maker and its own coalmines.
 These deals can only be understood as Poroshenko buying American support, the reports say.

 In March, the Trump administration announced the symbolically important sale of 210 Javelin anti-tank missiles to Ukraine.